-The use of ICTs by civil society has been central to APC since our founding and we have been working on ICT policy issues since 2000 when APC members identified ensuring internet rights for civil society as a priority.
-But in 2002 we started to delve beneath the surface of the challenges our communities confront and instead of responding to the symptoms, find ways to help civil society anticipate and plan for the challenges in their policy environment at home or in their use of ICTs in their workplace.
+In the course of 2002 APC focused its energies primarily in two areas: strategic use of ICTs by civil society and engaging civil society in ICT policy processes.
+The use of ICTs by civil society has been central to APC since its founding.
+We have been working on ICT policy issues since 2000 when our members identified ensuring internet rights for civil society as a priority.
+These are therefore not new focus areas for APC, however, during 2002 we approached them in a new way.
+We wanted to delve beneath the surface of the challenges our communities confront, and find ways to responding to them at more than just the symptomatic level.

 The year 2003 was memorable for one particular process that galvanised APC’s efforts – the World Summit on the Information Society which took place in Geneva in December 2003.
 WSIS was a watershed in public participation as information and communications policy shifted from the obscure world of techno-jargon to be recognised as social policy that affects everyone.
 From APC’s perspective as a network of ‘social techies’ this was a major breakthrough.

 There are more than a billion internet users worldwide, and the number is set to double within the next ten years.
 What will the next billion users mean to the Internet itself?
 How will it affect the network, the technology, the computer software industry, access to knowledge, and our environment?